abinit/abinit/doc/mkdocs-user-guide/respfn.md

 We will now review the convergence parameters, usually the same as for the GS calculations, indicating only the specific features related to RF calculations.

-Input parameters that could influence the accuracy of the calculation are :
+Input parameters that could influence the accuracy of the calculation are:

   * [[ecut]] (the energy cut-off, that depends strongly on the pseudopotential)
   * [[ixc]] (describing the exchange-correlation functional)